 Care Homes run by Portsmouth City Council

 We run several care homes in the city.
-The list below includes the CQC rating and a link to the CQC report for each premises.
+The list below includes the CQC rating and a link to the CQC report for each of the premises.

 - Shearwater in Southsea – CQC rating: Good – Shearwater CQC report (26 June 2019)

 - Russets Respite Service in Hilsea (Learning Disabilities) – CQC rating: Requires improvement – Russets CQC report (15 June 2019)